Blunk-electronic/ET/script_command_set.md

 ```-->

 #### ROUTE RESTRICT
-Route restrict is a means to define areas and layers in the board where routing is not allowed.
+Route restrict is a means to define areas in signal layers in the board where routing is not allowed.
 In the examples below the term '[1,3,5-9]' addresses signal layers 1,3 and 5 through 9.
 NOTE: Within the term do not use whitespace characters.
 ```